MambaMOS: LiDAR-based 3D Moving Object Segmentation with Motion-aware State Space Model: Conclusion

 where the parameters $A \in \mathbb{R}^{N \times N}$, $B \in \mathbb{R}^{N \times 1}$ and $C \in \mathbb{R}^{1 \times N}$ establish the correlation between the state and output variables.

 \textbf{Discretization.} It is essential that the original SSM equations be transformed into a discrete form to fit the discretized data in the task.
-The discretized SSM can be written as Equation~(\ref{discretization_ode}),
+The discretized SSM can be written as follows: